 I have a north-facing garden that gets very little winter sun, due to the mountain behind me.
 Winter conditions have very little relevance to a tough, summer-flowering plant-like catnip though.
 In the winter, it is dormant and can easily survive very cold weather, high winds, frost, and snow.

 I planted one catnip plant in full shade.
 It grew, it flowered.
 It maybe didn’t get as big as some of those in full sun, but it did all right.

 I also planted a couple in a dry border next to a stone wall that got partial sun, and I didn’t water them.
 They still grew pretty big and flowered.

 Those that I grew in full sun did especially well, but they also grew thicker stems, and I’m not sure if that’s a good thing or a bad thing.
 These thicker stems also had further-spaced-out leaves as well as huge flowers.

-Those catnip plants in pots did worst of all, whether in full sun, or sun/shade.
+The catnip plants grown in pots did worst of all, whether in full sun or sun/shade.

 Despite frequent waterings during the hottest weather, I have a feeling that catnip needs to be in the ground, and in a space where its roots can spread far and wide.
 Shade, semi-shade, dryness, or available waterings don’t seem to be things that worry them too much.